Articles tagged with 'Animal welfare policies'

 9.

-RSPCA Policy C10 Hunting of animals for sport
+RSPCA Policy C10 Hunting and angling for sport and recreation

-11. 1 RSPCA Australia considers that the available scientific evidence demonstrates that fish are sentient animals capable of experiencing pain and suffering.
-Anglers should therefore treat fish humanely and avoid practices that have the potential to cause pain, injury or suffering during capture, handling, killing or release.
-11.
+10. 2 Angling 10.
+2. 1 The RSPCA recognises that the available scientific evidence demonstrates that fish and cephalopods are sentient animals capable of experiencing pain and suffering.
+Anglers should use practices which minimise pain, injury, or suffering during capture, handling, killing, or release (e. g.